liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/03-lcs-preconfiguration.markdown

 ## Downloading the LCS Client App

-The LCS client app is included in each @product@ bundle and autodeploys when the bundle starts.
+The LCS client app is included in each @sharepoint@ bundle and autodeploys when the bundle starts.
 The included version of the app, however, may be outdated.
 To get the latest version of the LCS client app, you must first download it via Liferay Marketplace.